Generic Name: linagliptin (LIN a GLIP tin)

 Linagliptin is an oral diabetes medicine that helps control blood sugar levels.
 It works by regulating the levels of insulin your body produces after eating.

-Linagliptin is used together with diet and exercise to treat type 2 diabetes.
-Linagliptin is not for treating type 1 diabetes.
+Linagliptin is used together with diet and exercise to improve blood sugar control in adults with type 2 diabetes mellitus.
+This medicine is not for treating type 1 diabetes.

 Linagliptin may also be used for purposes not listed in this medication guide.